FAQs: Bookkeeping and Tax Time

 When people ask me what I studied in college I always tell them journalism (truth) because it was one of the few majors that didn’t require much math (partial truth).
 I always wanted to be a news anchor and for six years put on my best reporting face until one day I decided the wedding industry was instead where I belonged.
 I never doubted I could successfully run my own business.
 But I never actually prepared for what it would take to make the back end work.
-Meaning give me a bride who loves glitter and unicorns and I can dream up a stellar wedding aesthetic but ask me the difference between an expense and a cost and I might get a little weak in the knees (and not the same weak in the knees I get around peonies.
+Meaning give me a bride who loves peonies and couture linens and I can dream up a stellar wedding aesthetic but ask me the difference between an expense and a cost and I might get a little weak in the knees (and not the same weak in the knees I get around peonies.
 Bummer.)
-It wasn’t until last year that I really realized I’d need to invest in my business in more ways than just photo shoots and instragram.
+It wasn’t until last year that I really realized I’d need to invest in my business in more ways than just photo shoots.
 So I hired a CPA.
 And left his office that day in big ugly toddler tears.

 Turns out an IKEA storage box full of receipts with pretty short hand on the top of them, doesn’t do my CPA too much good.
 Neither does just thinking and not doing much about owning Quickbooks.
 But on the flip side there’s people called bookkeepers and my goodness am I ever glad I found an amazing one thanks to Ben and Laura.
 Hiring my amazing bookkeeper was by far my best decision in 2012 and something I would recommend to any business owner just getting started (or to any business owner who has been around for while but doesn’t yet have one.)
 If you’re unsure where to find a reliable one check with any industry colleagues or even friends and see who they can recommend for you to use.